DerBrunoIR/CourseGraph/README.md

 <!-- TOC --><a name="conclusion"></a>
 # Conclusion

-Determining the quality of the results is not straightforward due to interpretation errors of the ambiguous data.
+Determining the quality of the network is not straightforward due to interpretation errors of the ambiguous data.
 Nevertheless, a expected trend can be observed.
 Fundamental courses tend to be prerequisites for a larger number of specialized courses.

 Additionally, I discovered some highly ranked courses that I was previously unaware of.
 These notable courses include: